Sheepskin Care: Machine-Washing

 - Gently pull your sheepskin into shape and

-- Ensure it is completely dry before using your sheepskin and comb again for gorgeous loft then lay out and enjoy...
+- Ensure it is completely dry before using your sheepskin and comb again for gorgeous loft, then lay out and enjoy...

-- Using any fabric conditioner, softener or other wash additive: "softeners" will do the reverse and make the skin cardboard-like and almost certainly ruin it;
+- Using any fabric conditioner, softener or other wash additive: "softeners" will do the reverse and make the skin cardboard-like and almost certainly ruin it

-- Washing or drying too fast or too hot, using direct heat, hot tumble-driers, dehumidifiers, sunlight etc;
+- Washing or drying too fast or too hot, using direct heat, hot tumble-driers, dehumidifiers, sunlight etc.

 - Buying a sheepskin that is not tanned to the standards required by The Wool Company.
 These may initially look and feel lovely, but may be quite different after washing.
-Most sheepskins are not tanned to "machine-washable" standard (although sadly many claim they are).

-We appreciate your feedback on this page so please don't be shy and use the contact us page to tell us what you think.
+We appreciate your feedback on this page, so please don't be shy and use the contact us page to tell us what you think.